swcarpentry/good-enough-practices-in-scientific-computing/index.md

 *   *Fixability:*
     version control of code, figures, and data helps you figure out why Figure 4 looks different now from last week.

+### Rules

+1. Everything created by a human being goes under version control as soon as it's created
+    *   With the possible exception of manuscripts (discussed below)
+2. The repository is mirrored on at least one machine that *isn't* the researcher's computer
+    *   E.g., pushed to GitHub or sync'd with a departmental server
+3. The project repository contains a checklist of things that must pass before a change is shared with the world
+    *   Style guidelines met, to-do list updated, automated tests pass (if there are any)
+    *   Note: "shared with the world" means "pushed to GitHub" or however else changes are copied off the researcher's computer

+### Discussion

+FIXME

 ## Manuscripts

+### Goals

+1. Reduce chances of work being lost or people overwriting each other's work.
+2. Make it easy to track revisions.
+3. Make it easy to regenerate the final shared form (e.g., the PDF), and to tell if the PDF in hand is up to date.

+### Rules

 We would like to require this for papers, theses, technical reports, and other manuscripts: